 AP Sports Writer

-Kentucky shot 51 percent and outrebounded Morehead State 37-35 but was beaten 16-8 on the offensive boards.
+Kentucky shot 51 percent and outrebounded Morehead State 37-35.
+The Eagles' only consolation was beating the Wildcats 16-8 on the offensive boards.

 The start offered a hint that it might be a defensive struggle.

 Nerlens Noel made it a block party in the first 5 minutes, violently swatting away three Eagles shots to the delight of 21,897 at Rupp Arena.
 His second block was one for the highlight reel, where he jumped several inches above the rim to redirect Jason Holmes' jumper.

 Six-foot-3 guard Angelo Warner had no chance minutes later trying to drive inside on Noel, who easily smacked his attempt away.

 Unfazed, Morehead State went on the 16-0 run.
 Consecutive 3-pointers from Lewis-Briggs and Jarrett Stokes capped the run, and Khalil Owens contributed a couple of baskets inside and Warner added a dunk.